lhcjun/social-media-pic/README.md

 # Silhouette - social media app

-Silhouette is an Instagram like social media app created with React.<p>
+Silhouette is an Instagram like social media app created with React and Node.js.<p>

 ### Features

 ---

 - Custom photo feed based on who you follow
+  - Liked posts
+  - Saved posts
 * Create posts with photos
   - Like posts
     - View all likes on a post